 A fire protection procedure is to be set up if there is to be any flame cutting, burning, heating, riveting or any operation that could start a fire.
-For precautions to be observed during welding and cutting operations, reference may be made to accepted good practice.
+For precautions to be observed during welding and cutting operations, reference may be made to Suffix[7(19)]

-- 1) The workers should be instructed not to throw objects like hot rivets, cigarette stubs, etc, around. - Sufficient fire extinguishers shall be placed at strategic points.
+1) The workers should be instructed not to throw objects like hot rivets, cigarette stubs, etc, around.

+- 2) Sufficient fire extinguishers shall be placed at strategic points.
 Extinguishers shall always be placed in cranes, hoists, compressors and similar places.
-Where electrical equipments are involved, CO2 or dry powder extinguishers shall be provided accepted good practice [7(4)]. - p) Riding on a load, tackle or runner shall be prohibited. - q) The load shall never be allowed to rest on wire ropes.
+Where electrical equipments are involved, CO2 or dry powder extinguishers shall be provided Suffix [7(4)]. - p) Riding on a load, tackle or runner shall be prohibited. - q) The load shall never be allowed to rest on wire ropes.
 Ropes in operation should not be touched.
 Wire rope with broken strand shall not be used for erection work.
-Wire ropes/manila ropes conforming to acceptable good standards shall be used for guying. - r) Lifting Appliances
+Wire ropes/manila ropes conforming to Suffix [7(20)] shall be used for guying. - r) Lifting Appliances